Alliance Group Affiliates is New York State

 Q. Where do I get fingerprinted?

 Contact IdentoGo at (877) 472-6915 or go to their web site at http://www.identogo.com/FP/NewYork.aspx to sign up.
 A list of locations is also available on their page.
 They will ask you for an "ORI" number or code word and the ORI is "SecGuard".
 S-E-C-G-U-A-R-D. Spell it out for them, and tell them and they will make an appointment for you at the nearest NYS authorized electronic fingerprint location.
+If asked for a service code it's 1545R1.

 Q. Do I need to be fingerprinted if I already have fingerprints on file?